11 Reasons to Add Phnom Penh to Your Trip Itinerary

-My favorites are Malis for an upscale Cambodian meal in an elegant setting (mains start at $8USD), Khmer Surin for authentic Cambodian food at only $3-6 per main, and a tiny, unassuming noodle shop that’s only open in the morning but has the best yellow noodles with wonton in the business (corner of Streets 51 and 208).
+And, a tiny, unassuming noodle shop that’s only open in the morning but has the best yellow noodles with wonton in the business (corner of Streets 51 and 208).
 Get there at around 10 am as it’s starting to wind down for the grittiest, most flavorful bowl of noodles you’ve ever had.

-Go to where it all started
+Go to Where it All Started

 Phnom Penh literally means Hill/Mountain of Penh.
 According to legend, a woman named Daun Penh found statues of the Buddha inside a tree floating in the Tonle Sap River.
 She promptly set up a stupa (a bell-shaped building to house Buddhist relics) on top of a small grassy hill, now known as Wat Phnom.